 VAD: It does in a way.
 The book illuminates some of my experiences and those of my colleagues during our early days of resettlements in the United States.
 In general, the story is an account of a person, which represents the occurrences many migrants face in silent.
 There are circumstances in the story that I faced with others.
 I had to learn how to navigate the metro train rides, public bus routes, grocery shopping and the entry level job applications.
 Those things that are necessary for integration into a newer community.
 What is the What depicts elements of my life in Sudan and during the years I spent in exile.
 It is a story of humanity so to speak.

 DE: The book did start out with the aim of being a more general history of the young men like Valentino— the so-called Lost Boys—with Valentino being just the main character.
 But it evolved into a very specific story about Valentino’s life only.
 It also evolved from being strictly a history of boys like Valentino was, would-be child soldiers caught in the middle of the civil war, and into more than that.
 In a way, it’s as much about the immigrant experience in America.
 This hasn’t been an easy five years for Valentino, even with the material comforts he’s had here.
 The stories we’ve read about the Lost Boys are usually very heartwarming, though in many cases the reality of their lives has been shaded with a good deal of struggle and frustration.

 What do you hope to happen in the wake of the book?

 VAD: I hope that it will help people understand Sudan, and why the conflicts continue there.
-Perhaps people will read this and understand more about Darfur.
-And the proceeds from the book will do great things in southern Sudan.
-I have many plans for my home village.
-There will be a library there.
-And a youth center.
-And a women’s center.
-Many things that are needed there.
-We will begin very soon.
+Perhaps people will read this and understand more about the conflict that have stranded the Sudans for decades.
+And the proceeds from the book will go a great way in helping us provide innovative solutions to developmental challenges in South Sudan.
+I have plans to organize, establish, manage provide solutions to educational challenges there.
+I come from a community that lack functional learning center and many things that are needed for improving the lives of local people.